-[Specific requirements for testing of equipment and materials have been provided in individual Specification Sections in the Contract Documents and should be referenced.]

 Definitions

 Contingency Plan: Describes the Contractor’s back-up plan should equipment and/or systems malfunction as they are brought online, and during shutdowns in an operating facility to ensure continued safe operation.

 Facility Commissioning or Commissioning: Test or tests performed in the presence of the Consultant, the Region after any required successful performance test, to demonstrate and confirm that the facility meets the specified operational performance requirements, while simulating actual operating conditions to the greatest extent possible, with wastewater and/or sludge as required by the facility.